JakeHumphries/investment-service/README.md

 - Customers should be able to fetch their investment details: Fund name, Amount invested, Investment date
 - There should be an API to list all available funds.
 - There should be a seperation of business rules for retail and employee investments
-- Authentication is required using JWT tokens.

 ## Assumptions
 - Customers already exist - we wont manage users creation or authentication
-- Authentication with JWT - given this service is likely going to be consumed by a front end application, i have made the assumption we will be working with JWT tokens
+- Authentication with JWT - although not implemented in this solution, i assume we are using JWTs and need to consider implementing this in the future in this service.
 - When investing the amount must be greater than zero and meet any minimum deposit limits (we dont have any info on this).
 - We dont need to worry about cancelling investments (although this could be a feature in the future)